-The identification and assessment of risks is an ongoing process taking part in the Board of Directors, Executive Committee, Audit Committee and internal audit; priorities are established regarding risks assumption, through an assessment and mitigation work plan of risks.
-The existing risks and mechanisms that allow its identification and assessment are described in the previous section.
+Risk identification and risk assessment is an ongoing process taking part in the Board of Directors, Executive Committee, Audit Committee and internal audit.
+Risks and mechanisms that allow its identification and assessment are described in the previous section.

-Monitoring, control and risk management is carried out continuously by the Executive Committee.
-During the year, the Audit Committee and External Auditor also conduct audits of the effectiveness of risk management system, internal control and reliability of the computer systems, also counting on the regular report of the internal audit.
+The monitoring, control and risk management is carried out continuously by the Executive Committee.
+During the year, the Audit Committee and External Auditor also conduct audits of the effectiveness of risk management, internal control and reliability of the IT systems, also counting on the regular report of the internal audit.

-Core details on the internal control and risk management systems implemented in the company regarding the procedure for reporting financial information (Article 245-A/1/m).
+Core details on the internal control and risk management systems implemented in the company regarding the procedure for reporting financial information (Article 245-A/1/m)).